SirPepe/ornament/Readme.md

 Ornament, being a collection of decorators, stores its metadata in [Decorator Metadata](https://github.com/tc39/proposal-decorator-metadata).
-To avoid collisions with other libraries, the actual metadata is hidden behind a symbol that is exported by Ornament as `METADATA` or available behind the key `"ORNAMENT_METADATA"` in the global symbol registry.
+To avoid collisions with other libraries, the actual metadata is hidden behind a symbol that is exported by Ornament as `ORNAMENT_METADATA_KEY` or available behind the key `"ORNAMENT_METADATA_KEY"` in the global symbol registry.
 The contents of the metadata record should not be considered part of Ornament's stable API and could change at any moment.
-Use with caution!
+Use the metadata API instead.

 ## Troubleshooting